This article explains the IF (condition) node that can be configured as part of Workflows. Learn more about using workflows here.

 This is the name that appears in the Workflow on the left side.
 If there are multiple Condition nodes in the workflow, set different step names like If Mechanical Department, If Civil Department etc.

 Excel-like formulas to write the conditions.
 If the condition evaluates to TRUE, the workflow branch below this node gets executed, otherwise not.
+Type @ and select the variables from the app to apply conditions.
 Learn more about using variables in workflows here.

 The Condition input follows the same syntax as the Formula block in App Design and supports most Excel formulas.
 Know more about the syntax and valid formulae here.

 It will answer many more questions within just 15 minutes.